 - Apache Cassandra compatibility

 So what do we mean by a lowered node count?
 Let’s go over a specific example.
 There is a company who was running 120

 weren’t finished just yet.
 There was one more step that had to be done.
-Scylla, doesn’t only scale out and provide a ton of flexibility but a key difference that we have from Apache Cassandra is our ability to scale up.
+ScyllaDB doesn’t only scale-out and provide a ton of flexibility, but a key difference from Apache Cassandra is our ability to scale up.
 Why manage 24 small machines when you can do the same throughput at relatively the same cost with three machines?
 So we move them to 3 i316XLs.
 What this meant for our customer was significant savings and management overhead with better performance.
 This was a definite win-win.